Poles in the United Kingdom: Polish Navy

 The Polish troops who contributed to the Allied defeat of the Germans in North Africa and Italy, had expected to be able to return at war's end to their Kresy (eastern Polish) homeland in an independent and democratic Poland.
 But at Yalta, Roosevelt and Churchill acquiesced in Stalin's Soviet Union annexation of the Kresy lands (roughly half of pre-war Poland's landmass), in accordance with the provisions of the 1939 Nazi-Soviet Pact.
 This entailed massive postwar Polish population deportations to western so-called "Recovered Territories" assigned from Germany to Poland.
 The great majority of Polish soldiers, sailors, and airmen in the West would never return to their homeland.
 In apparent reaction to British acquiescence in Poland's postwar future, thirty officers and men of the Polish II Corps committed suicide.

 Churchill explained the government's actions in a three-day Parliamentary debate, begun on 27 February 1945, which ended in a vote of confidence.
 Many MPs openly criticised Churchill over Yalta and voiced strong loyalty to the UK's Polish allies.
 Churchill may not have been confident that Poland would be the independent and democratic country to which Polish troops could return; he said: "His Majesty's Government will never forget the debt they owe to the Polish troops...
 I earnestly hope it will be possible for them to have citizenship and freedom of the British Empire, if they so desire."

 During the debate, 25 MPs and Peers risked their future political careers to draft an amendment protesting against the UK's acceptance of a geographically reconfigured Poland's integration into the Soviet sphere of influence, thereby shifting it westwards into the heart of Europe.
-These members included Arthur Greenwood, Sir Archibald Southby, Sir Alec Douglas-Home, Lord Willoughby de Eresby, and Victor Raikes.
+These members included Arthur Greenwood, Sir Archibald Southby, Alec Douglas-Home, Lord Willoughby de Eresby, and Victor Raikes.
 After the amendment was defeated, Henry Strauss, MP for Norwich, resigned his seat in protest at the British government's abandonment of Poland.

 The Polish Institute and Sikorski Museum in London are the repository for archival material relating to this period.